Analyzing an Arterial Self-Expanding Stent with COMSOL Multiphysics®

 Try It Yourself

 Try modeling a self-expanding stent yourself by clicking the button below, which will take you to the Application Gallery.
-There, you can take a look at the documentation for this example and (with a valid software license) download the MPH-file.
+There, you can take a look at the documentation for this example and download the MPH-file.

 - COMSOL Now